SparklyPower/SparklyPaper/README.md

 ## Features

+This does not include all patches included in SparklyPaper, only the patches exclusive to SparklyPaper!
+To see all patches, check out the ["patches" directory](patches).

 SparklyPaper's config file is `sparklypaper.yml`, the file is, by default, placed on the root of your server.

 * Configurable Farm Land moisture tick rate when the block is already moisturised